MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 #### Step 3: Add an SPN for your public domain name to Azure Active Directory
 <a name="step5"> </a>

 In this step, you add a service principal name (SPN) to your Azure Active Directory tenant.
-The SPN is comprised of the SharePoint Online principal object and your company's public DNS namespace.
+The SPN is comprised of the SharePoint principal object and your company's public DNS namespace.

-Just like SPNs function in Active Directory, creating this SPN registers an object in Azure Active Directory that is used to support mutual authentication between SharePoint Server and your SharePoint Online tenant.
+Just like SPNs function in Active Directory, creating this SPN registers an object in Azure Active Directory that is used to support mutual authentication between SharePoint Server and your SharePoint tenant.
 The basic syntax for the SPN is:

  **\<service type\>/\<instance name\>**

 Where:

-- \<service type\> is the SharePoint Online principal object, which is the same for all SharePoint Online tenants.
+- \<service type\> is the SharePoint principal object, which is the same for all SharePoint tenants.

 - \<instance name\> is the URL of your company's public DNS domain namespace, which is always expressed as a wildcard, even if the Secure Channel SSL Certificate is a SAN certificate.